Treat your child to stories in verse and poetry collections that make learning to read a delight.

 Find out when you should reach out to your child’s teacher, how to get in touch, and make sure to build a productive relationship.

-Are you and your child ready to start the new school year?
-Take this 3-question quiz, get advice from experts, and share with other parents!
+Preparing for the new school year?
+Take this 3-question quiz, get advice from experts, and share your results with other parents!

 Encourage your child's literacy skills, well before he learns to read!